Extending Partitions and File Systems of a System Disk on Linux (fdisk)

 UUID=1851e23f-1c57-40ab-86bb-5fc5fc606ffa /mnt/sdc ext4 defaults 0 2

-- The fifth column indicates the Linux dump backup option.
+- Dump: The Linux dump backup option.

-- 1: use Linux dump backup.
+- 1: Linux dump backup is used.

 - If the mount point is the root partition (/), this parameter must be set to 1.